FAQ: Answers to common questions

 - Mountain biking (32 km) 2.00 - 4.30.

 The weather conditions (wind, water levels and amount of snow) affect the event so times vary from year to year.
-The event has a generous cut-off time - within 7-8 hours of starting you need to transition to your bike (at Huså) for the final stage of the race.
+The event has a generous cut-off time - within 6 hrs and 30 min of the LAKE CLASS start you need to transition to your bike (at Huså) for the final stage of the race (For the RIVER CLASS, it is 7 hrs).
 The finishing area stays open until everyone has crossed the line.

 Many participants have family and friends cheering them on and helping in the transition areas (along the course, only cheering is permitted).
 This is helpful and fun but it isn’t necessary.
 The race organization can transport kayaks, bikes and participants to the right places along the course (including transporting running gear from Huså transition back to Åre after the race).
 Read more about how to book transport and what it costs here.